 1. Try Progressive Muscle Relaxation

-This wind-down strategy can help treat insomnia, according to the National Sleep Foundation.
+Progressive muscle relaxation is a wind-down strategy that can help treat insomnia.
 To do it, sequentially contract and relax different muscle groups, beginning with your face, and working your way down the body to your toes.
 For example: Tighten your face muscles for 10 seconds—squeeze your eyes shut, clench your jaw, scrunch your forehead.
 Then release all of the tension and breathe in and out for several seconds.
 Continue down the rest of your body.

 “This practice cultivates an awareness of what both tension and relaxation feel like in your body,” Dr. Breus says.
 “With that awareness you become better prepared to address physical tension and any mental or emotional stress that accompanies it.”
 It’s also an effective distraction from intrusive thoughts that pop into your head.